 Sanderlin, R. S. and Melanson, R. A. 2008.
 Reduction of Xylella fastidiosa transmission through pecan scion wood by hot-water treatment.
 Plant Disease 92(7):1124–1126.

 Sanderlin, R. S. and Melanson, R. A. 2010.
 Insect transmission of Xylella fastidiosa to pecan.
 Plant Disease 94(4):465–470.

 Sanderlin, R. S., Li, B., Melanson, R. A., and Gil, S. 2009.
 Spread of Xylella fastidiosa in a pecan orchard and presence of potential vectors in orchards.
 Phytopathology 99:S114.

-By Rebecca A. Melanson, PhD, Assistant Extension Professor, Plant Pathology, Mississippi State University Central Mississippi Research & Extension Center, and R. S. Sanderlin, PhD, Professor, Plant Pathology, LSU AgCenter Pecan Research and Extension Station.
+By Rebecca A. Melanson, PhD, Associate Extension Professor, Plant Pathology, Central Mississippi Research and Extension Center, and R. S. Sanderlin, PhD, Professor (retired), Plant Pathology, LSU AgCenter Pecan Research-Extension Station.

 Reviewed by Clarissa Balbalian, Diagnostic Laboratory Manager, MSU Extension; Eric Stafne, PhD, Fruit Crops Specialist, MSU Extension; Kyle Lewis, Hinds County ANR Extension Agent, MSU Extension; and Stephen Norman, Secretary/Treasurer, Louisiana Pecan Growers Association.